 Year on year the percentage of obesity in adults continues to rise.
-In 2017 the National Office of Statistics together with the NHS reported that one in four adults were classified as clinically obese.
+The National Office of Statistics together with the NHS reported that one in four adults were classified as clinically obese.
 With this comes the need for employers to accommodate for larger-built and employees and plus-sized staff in the workplace.

 As a responsible employer, it is imperative to promote the happiness and wellbeing of every single one of your staff and strive to always be thinking about how people of all sizes can be best supported at work.
 The cost of accommodating your plus-sized employees will be much less than the associated cost of sickness; absence attributable to sickness caused by obesity in the UK as a whole is estimated at between 15.5 million and 16 million days per year.

 Obesity can cause challenging situations in the workplace and can affect an individual’s ability to work, as well as their underlying mental health.
 In addition to type-2 diabetes and hypertension, (the better-known health problems associated with obesity), plus-sized employees may suffer from back pain and other postural difficulties resulting from inappropriate office equipment.

 It’s important to take prompt action to find a suitable solution once it has been identified that an individual needs some assistance and essential that any conversations around the topic are dealt with sensitively without any hint of conscious or subconscious discrimination.
 The provision required for each employee will be unique and based upon an individual’s needs, and above all, employers should never assume an employee cannot perform a certain job function because of their size.

 If you look around the office, there is likely to be someone who is sat on an inappropriate chair for their size.
 The key indicators may be: